noetl/noetl/README.md

 The bootstrap system creates a clean separation between your project and NoETL infrastructure while providing access to all development tools.

-### Prerequisites

-- Python 3.11+
-- For full functionality:
-  - Postgres database (mandatory, for the event-sourcing persistent storage and NoETL system metadata)
-  - Docker (optional, for containerized development and deployment)

 ## Quick Reference

 ### Local Development (Taskfile-based)